bibekanandadatta/JH-MechE-Dissertation-Proposal-Template/README.md

 # JHU Mechanical Engineering Dissertation Proposal Template

 This is an unofficial LaTeX template for the dissertation proposal in PhD in Mechanical Engineering program at Johns Hopkins University.
 The program does not require any specific formatting, however, provides some general guidelines on the sections with a suggested page limit to be included in the proposal.
 This template is created based on those general guidelines.
-The repository is also available as [Overleaf template](https://www.overleaf.com/latex/templates/johns-hopkins-meche-dissertation-proposal-template/ppqmcfvvpzsx).
-However, GitHub is likely to have the most updated repository.
-See below for how to use this repository on Overleaf.

 **It is the user's responsibility to discuss with their advisor(s) and committee members about the formatting and styles of the proposal.**